muhzinkhan/exercise-tracker/README.md

 - [ ] Implement user authentication for enhanced security.
 - [ ] Add visualization features for exercise progress tracking using [pixela](https://pixe.la/).
+- [ ] Introduce a new GUI for the app

 ## Authors